jscoq/jscoq/README.md

 45) or Mozilla Firefox.
 It also runs in my old Galaxy Nexus.

 * **Important:** Libraries are fully qualified, so you need to do `Require Import Coq.List.Lists", etc...
-* **Important:** The project is pretty much at pre-alpha technology demo, you are welcome to use it but expect trouble.
+* **Important:** The project is pretty much a pre-alpha technology demo, you are welcome to use it but expect trouble.

 ## API / How to use